openshift/oc-mirror/docs/design/v2/operator-filtering-study.md

 |S4 - API v2 |* Inline with OLM expectations<br>* Idempotent<br>* Fastest path for upgrades (smaller mirroring volume)|* Not ready for the 4.16 timeline<br>* API break for ImageSetConfig |

 **From what we see in the table above, there is no perfect fit.
-The team proposes to use S1 - SemVer for 4.16, and actively work with the OLM team towards S4 and an API bump.**
+The team proposes to use S1 - SemVer for 4.16, provide a way for customers to list the selected bundles directly (S4) and actively work with the OLM team towards full implementation of S4 and an API bump.**

 ## Annex - Acceptance criteria set for V2